 - custom page layouts

 - navigation icons on-page and other modules and macros that make it easy to move around the site and find what you’re looking for

 - navigation drop-downs top-of-site

 - section headers for each “section” of the page on your portal’s home

 In order to engage with users, it’s important to have an understanding of the content they’re searching for.
 This way you can feed users answers and help them before they take the next step of filing a help request.
 In other words, help customers help themselves.

-Jira Service Management surfaces articles that match the search term, but some apps (our own among them) from the Atlassian Marketplace build on this functionality by allowing you to:
+Jira Service Management surfaces articles that match the search term, but Refined builds on this functionality by allowing you to:

 - suggest results from articles across more spaces

 - add recommend links (from anywhere on the web) for common search queries